microsoft/pxt-adafruit/docs/projects/wearable-neopixels/make.md

 ## ~avatar avatar

-Make some clothing with NeoPixels and your @boardname@
+Make some clothing to light up with NeoPixels and your @boardname@

 ## ~
 ## Duration